Online Learning for Obstacle Avoidance: Experiments

-\paragraph{Baselines.} We compare our online learning-based obstacle avoidance controller with the same baselines used for the simulated experiments (Sec.~\ref{subsec:SimExp}), substituting A* for RRT* to improve speed and stability of the nominal planner.
-The first baseline uses A* in a receding horizon re-planning scheme with the nominal dynamics model and obstacle padding of 0.25m to account for the Go1's longitudinal dimensions.
-The robot executes the control inputs provided by the planner, with periodic replanning at 1 Hz and an action frequency of 4 Hz.
+\paragraph{Baselines.} We compare OLC with the baselines used for the simulated experiments (Sec.~\ref{subsec:SimExp}), substituting A* for RRT* to improve speed and stability of the nominal planner.
+Concretely, the first baseline uses A* in a receding horizon re-planning scheme with the nominal dynamics model and obstacle padding of 0.25m to account for the Go1's size.
+The robot executes the control inputs provided by the planner, replanning at 1 Hz and taking actions at 4 Hz.
 The second baseline is a robust controller that is generated using Hamilton-Jacobi (HJ) reachability.
 This baseline is provided an \emph{a priori} map of the obstacles, and uses a provided model of the disturbances, taking into account velocity-dependent effects.
-This second baseline acts as a safety `oracle,' and is not run online; rather, optimal trajectories are synthesized from the true map.
-As before, we intend to demonstrate that our algorithm improves the safety of a pure A* while providing shorter and more intuitive paths than HJ methods.
+This second baseline acts as a safety `oracle,' with optimal trajectories synthesized offline from the true map.
+As before, we demonstrate that our algorithm improves the safety of a pure A* (with margin) while providing shorter and more intuitive paths than HJ methods.